-Georgetown is one of Washington D.C.’s most prestigious and upscale areas.
+If you’re wondering where to stay in Washington DC with family, Georgetown is one of the capital’s most prestigious and safe areas.
 The oldest part of the city, Georgetown is famous for its narrow cobblestone streets that are lined with tall, leafy trees and spectacular historic homes.

-Mainly a residential neighbourhood, Georgetown is also home to a myriad of great restaurants, national landmarks, and enchanting activities and attractions.
-This is why Georgetown is our pick for where to stay for families visiting Washington D.C.
+Mainly a residential neighborhood, Georgetown is also home to a myriad of great restaurants, national landmarks, and enchanting activities and attractions.
+This is why Georgetown is the ideal place to stay for families visiting Washington DC.

-Overlooking the Potomac River, Georgetown is a great neighbourhood for enjoying a day in nature.
-It boasts lush parks and the waterway offers a wide range of activities, from SUP to canoeing, kayaking and more, that are sure to enthrall all members of your family.
+Overlooking the Potomac River, Georgetown is a great base for enjoying the city’s nature.
+It boasts lush parks and the waterway offers a wide range of activities, from SUP to canoeing, kayaking, and more, that are sure to enthrall all members of your family.

 Things to See and Do in Georgetown